 Seed Round in 2014

-Tuva Labs specializes in data literacy solutions tailored for K-12 schools, businesses, and organizations focused on sustainable development.
-The company offers a data literacy platform called Tuva, which equips educators with interactive graphing tools and curated datasets to enhance teaching in problem-solving, modeling, and evidence-based thinking.
-Tuva features a comprehensive library of modules and lessons designed to impart foundational concepts in data, statistics, and analytics, available in multiple languages including English, Spanish, and Arabic.
-Founded in 2012 and based in New York, Tuva Labs aims to address contemporary environmental, economic, and societal challenges by facilitating data exploration and analysis within educational contexts.
+Tuva Labs provides data literacy solutions for K-12 schools, businesses, and organizations working in sustainable development.
+It offers Tuva, a data literacy platform that enables teachers to use interactive, visual graphing tools and curated datasets to teach problem solving, modeling, evidence-based thinking and other essential skills.
+The company's Tuva provides a library of modules and lessons that enables participants to learn foundational concepts in data, statistics, and analytics in various languages, such as English, Spanish, and Arabic.
+Tuva Labs was founded in 2012 and is based in New York.

 ClassWallet